Introduction

 Events

 Real interactivity on a website needs events.
 These are code structures which listen for things happening in the browser, running code in response.
-The most obvious example is the click
+The most obvious example is the click event, which is fired by the browser when you click on something with your mouse.

 document.querySelector('html').addEventListener('click', function() {